Home » Instant Pot Recipes » Instant Pot Southern Fried Apples

 Wooden spoon lifting up Fried Apples out of instant pot.

 Serve warm with a dollop of whipped cream or over ice cream.
-Great served with various pork dishes too!
+Great over your favorite pancakes or rolled up in a crepe too!
 Enjoy!

 Side view of Instant Pot Fried Apples in bowl with whipped cream and spoon.